Polish areas annexed by Nazi Germany: Religious discrimination

 The German state's fight during the war to destroy the Polish nation covered religious life of Poles as well.
 Jewish Poles were hit the worst since those who had survived the first murderous actions against them in the course of the invasion were all expelled from German-annexed Poland to German-occupied Poland.
 Especially outspoken advocates of Judaism and all rabbis were at high risk of being murdered by the German occupiers.
 All synagogues were expropriated, diverted and misused, or destroyed.
 The same fate hit many Jewish cemeteries.

 Catholic Germans of Polish ethnicity and the German state had clashed in a struggle for the unadulterated Roman Catholic faith in events like the Kulturkampf of the 19th century.
 In those regions of Germany with a considerable ethnic Polish population, the Catholic Church mobilised Polish resistance during the Prussian partitions of Poland and served as a stronghold of Polish identity.
 Due to this, the Nazis targeted it in the newly annexed territories.
-In the General Government the attitude of Nazis was different, as it was to serve as temporary work camp and reservation for Poles and they wanted the Church as a tool to control Poles (this also meant imprisomnment or execution ofagainst priests who opposed Nazi plans).
+In the General Government the attitude of Nazis was different, as it was to serve as temporary work camp and reservation for Poles and they wanted the Church as a tool to control Poles (this also meant imprisonment or execution of priests who opposed Nazi plans).
 The Nazi fight against Polish parts of Catholic Church was also a problem for the Catholic Church in Germany, where many priests supported nationalist claims during the war and were faced with a split of the Church itself as Polish Catholics were persecuted.
 Overall the German hierarchy silently accepted (and in some cases supported or encouraged) the discrimination and treatment of Poles as Untermenschen, with notable individual exceptions who either protested or tried to help their fellow church members of non-German ethnicity.

 In time, as the war continued, the growing split between German Catholics and the persecuted Polish church facing destruction worried the Vatican and the Pope himself.
 The annexed parts of Poland covered the dioceses located in Gniezno, Poznań, Chełmno, Katowice, Włocławek, most of Łódź and Płock, as well parts of the Warsaw diocese, Łomża, Częstochowa, and Kielce.
 The German authorities in line with the policy of total Germanisation aimed to completely destroy the Catholic Polish church in those locations and replace it with Catholic German priests and structures.
 Catholic Polish priests were to be either expelled or killed.